nicholflowers/California-WildFire-Prediction/README.md

 | 7-day   | 40.6%    |
 | 14-day  | 33.8%    |

-Temperature and relative humidity emerged as the strongest predictors across multiple model families.

 **Key findings:**
 - Temperature and relative humidity emerged as the strongest predictors across multiple model families.